Aliases for WAC Gene

 GeneCards Summary for WAC Gene

 WAC (WW Domain Containing Adaptor With Coiled-Coil) is a Protein Coding gene.
 Diseases associated with WAC include Desanto-Shinawi Syndrome and Branchial Cleft Anomalies.
-Among its related pathways are Protein ubiquitination and Metabolism of proteins.
-GO annotations related to this gene include chromatin binding and RNA polymerase II core binding.
+Among its related pathways are Metabolism of proteins and Protein ubiquitination.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and RNA polymerase II complex binding.